-INTRODUCTION TO WOMEN
+WG101 INTRODUCTION TO WOMEN

-(3) F/SP/DE
+F/SP/DE

 AND GENDER STUDIES This course provides an introduction to basic concepts and key issues in women and gender studies, utilizing a life-span approach.
-Topics include gender socialization and identity formation, sexuality, cultural representations, gender relations, family, work, class stratification, violence, and oppression, as well as racial and cultural diversity.
+Topics include gender socialization and identity formation, sexuality, cultural representations, gender relations, family, work, class stratification, violence, constructions of masculinity, and oppression, as well as racial and cultural diversity.

-GENDOR AND SOCIETY
+WG201 GENDER AND SOCIETY